OpenCALTeam/OpenCAL-user-guide/opencal-user-guide.md

 are not currently available in OpenCAL-CL.

 In the following sections, we will introduce OpenCAL by examples.
-In the first part of the Chapter, we will deal with the OpenCAL’s *safe mode*, while in the last one, we will go deep inside OpenCAL, discussing *unsafe mode* operations.
+In the first part of the Chapter, we will deal with the OpenCALâ€™s *safe mode*, while in the last one, we will go deep inside OpenCAL, discussing *unsafe mode* operations.

-Conway’s Game of Life {#sec:cal_life}
+Conwayâ€™s Game of Life
 ---------------------

-In order to introduce you to Cellular Automata development with OpenCAL, we start this section by implementing the Conway’s Game of Life.
+In order to introduce you to Cellular Automata development with OpenCAL, we start this section by implementing the Conwayâ€™s Game of Life.
 It represents one of the most simple, yet powerful examples of Cellular Automata, devised by mathematician John Horton Conway in 1970.

 The Game of Life can be thought as an infinite two-dimensional orthogonal grid of square cells, each of which is in one of two possible states, *dead* or *alive*.
-Every cell interacts with the eight adjacent neighbors [^7] belonging to the Moore neighborhood.
+Every cell interacts with the eight adjacent neighbors [7] belonging to the Moore neighborhood.
 At each time step, one of the following transitions occur:

 1. Any live cell with fewer than two alive neighbors dies, as if